AdobeDocs/experience-platform.en/help/destinations/guardrails.md

 **Timeseries**
 Timeseries datasets are also known as *XDM Experience Events* datasets in Experience Platform terminology.
-The Dataset schema includes a top level *timestamp* column.
+The dataset schema includes a top level *timestamp* column.
 Data is ingested in an append-only fashion.

 **Record**
 Record datasets are also known as *XDM Individual Profile* datasets in Experience Platform terminology.
-The Dataset schema does not include a top level *timestamp* column.
+The dataset schema does not include a top level *timestamp* column.
 Data is ingested in upsert fashion.

 The guardrails below are grouped by the format of the exported file, and then further by dataset type.